KERORO6262/npc-generator-dnd5e-fvtt/README.md

 All data sources are externalized for easy editing and expansion.

 ---
+> **Note:** I haven't upgraded to FVTT version 13 yet, so I haven't had the chance to test its feasibility in version 13.
 ## ✨ Features
 - **One-click NPC generation**: Simply type `/npc` in the chat box.
 - **Externalized data**: Names, backgrounds, personalities, quirks, gender, age, appearance, and racial flavor are all managed via TXT/JSON files.